-Detailed Guide for your City Hall Wedding
+Detailed Guide for your SF City Hall Wedding

 Rules and Regulations - City Hall is very strict about their reservation policy so cancellations are not allowed.
-They will alllow you to reschedule with enough notice.
+They will allow you to reschedule with enough notice.
 If you lose your license or mess it up, you will need to pay the fee all over again to get a new one.
 The exception to this would be if you obtained your license at SF city hall because they can print another one from their computer system.
 Please also warn your witness to be careful signing the marriage license so they don't make a mistake.
 Scratch offs and/or white-out is not allowed and invalidates the license.
 If the witness does make a mistake completing the Marriage License, tell them to just keep going.
 Once you receive your license you have 90 days to get married in the state of California.